 Request For Information

-Assessment & Taxation is responsible for determining realistic and equitable assessments for all properties in Saskatoon.
-In order to do so, Assessment & Taxation requires property income and expense information from property owners and managers.
+Assessment & Valuation is responsible for determining realistic and equitable assessments for all properties in Saskatoon.
+In order to do so, Assessment & Valuation requires property income and expense information from property owners and managers.
 The division has been collecting such information annually since 2005.
 This data is used to establish the assessments for most commercial and multi-family properties in the city.

 Request For Information Project

 Your property may have been selected to participate in the annual Request For Information project.
-Assessment & Taxation sends approximately 3,500 requests each year.
+Assessment & Valuation sends approximately 3,500 requests each year.
 The goal of this project is to reduce waste and create efficiencies using the internet.

-Send your completed document to Assessment & Taxation through one of the following methods:
+Send your completed document to Assessment & Valuation through one of the following methods:

 Mail: 222-3rd Ave N, Saskatoon, SK S7K 0J5; or

 Deliver in-person to: Assessment & Valuation, 325-3rd Ave N, Saskatoon, SK S7K 0J5 (our office is one block north of City Hall)

 The Assessment Division has the legal authority to request and collect this type of data through The Cities Act SS 2002, c C-11.1

 Assessors have authority to ask for information relating to the property and the property income and expenses under section 171 of The Cities Act.
 This data can be requested from “…any person who owns, uses, occupies, manages or disposes of the property.”
 (171(1)).